 A two-stage framework that distills hierarchical thought templates from a teacher model and uses cross-model collaborative DPO to teach smaller models to self-correct.
 Published at ICLR 2025.

-BoT showed that thought templates dramatically improve reasoning, but the templates lived in an external buffer — they needed to be retrieved at inference time, and the model itself didn't internalize the reasoning patterns.
-SuperCorrect asks: what if we distill these templates directly into the model's weights?
+BoT showed that thought templates — reasoning skills — dramatically improve LLM problem-solving, but the skills lived in an external buffer.
+They needed to be retrieved at inference time, and the model itself didn't internalize them.
+SuperCorrect asks: what if we distill these skills directly into the model's weights?

 Stage 1: Hierarchical Thought SFT